Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Experiment

-{\textbf{Comparing with Uncertainty-based Sampling}} For AL, Uncertainty-based sampling has been widely used in various visual recognition tasks.
-It aims to select samples that the current model is most uncertain of.
+\textbf{Analysis of Results}: We present the results in Table~\ref{TableCompDiveristy}. {We report two metrics for each method.
+The mAP indicates the accuracy of object detection and the average ranking (Avg.
+Rank.) is the average ranking (lower the better) of each method across three budgets (1200, 2400, 4800) for both VoxelNet and BEVFusion backbones.} We make the following observations from the results.
+First, we notice that incorporating spatial and temporal diversity plays the most important role in selecting most informative samples.
+In particular, spatial diversity~(Spatial) alone performs comparatively to methods combining multiple diversity terms~(Spa.+Temp.) at budget 1200 and 2400, suggesting the importance of selecting diverse scenes. {When budget is increased to 4800, combining spatial, temporal and feature diversity demonstrates clear advantage over individual diversity terms, ranked in top 2 among all methods, suggesting the importance of considering multiple types of diversity for active selection.} We further notice that uncertainty-based active learning method~(Entropy) performs exceptionally worse than diversity-based methods.
 One drawback of uncertainty-based sampling comes from the observation that neural networks tends to predict similar output for similar input, and thus similar samples will have similar uncertainty values.
-Directly selecting the top-k uncertain samples will result in a set of redundant samples.
-This problem is more severe on AV datasets, where the velocity of the autonomous vehicle is affected by the traffic condition, resulting in different sampling density at different parts of the path, e.g. slower velocity results in higher sampling density as the recording rate of the sensors is fixed.
+Directly selecting the top-k uncertain samples will result in labeling redundant scenes. {The hypothesis is further strengthened by the relatively poor results of CALD, which considers model uncertainty alone, {and UWE, which integrates uncertainty into feature diversity}.} This problem is more severe on AV datasets, where the velocity of the autonomous vehicle is affected by the traffic condition, resulting in different sampling density at different parts of the path, e.g. slower velocity results in higher sampling density as the recording rate of the sensors is fixed.
 Regions with high sampling density usually correspond to busy scenes that contain a relatively large number of objects.
-The object detector has relatively low confidence (high uncertainty) on these scenes, and thus will be picked up by uncertainty-based sampling.
-However, the high sampling density of these scenes will cause uncertainty-based sampling to select a set of uncertain yet redundant samples, which harm the training of the object detector.
-State-of-the-art uncertainty-based sampling methods typically adopt a ``first randomly sample a large pool, then select the top-k uncertain ones" approach to alleviate this problem \cite{yoo2019learning}.
-However, as showed in Fig.~\ref{FigUncertainty}, uncertainty-based sampling still underperform the Random baseline on AV dataset, while the vanilla diversity-based AL method (\ie, feature diversity) significantly outperforms the rest.
+The object detector has relatively low confidence (high uncertainty) on these scenes which will be picked up by uncertainty-based sampling.
+Hence, the high sampling density of these scenes will encourage uncertainty-based sampling to select more uncertain yet redundant samples, which may eventually harm the performance of object detector. {Finally, among the three state-of-the-art methods, Badge and UWE achieve the top two results (average ranking 5.2 \& 5.3).
+We speculate that the advantage of Badge and UWE owes to considering both uncertainty and feature diversity.
+In contrast, CALD only considers sample uncertainty alone.
+In conclusion, combining both spatial and temporal diversity is the recommended way for active learning on AV dataset.}